 Step 2: Pry off the metal Farm Sweet Farm sign from the wood frame and remove the metal tacks and trim down with wire cutters.

 For Step 3: Wrap burlap tightly around the wreath, and hot glue the beginning piece of burlap to the wreath form and hot glue the end piece as well so that they both stay put.

 Then on Step 4: When the wood banner is dry, dry brush black paint to the edges and across the middle to make the banner look like a worn piece of wood.

 Step 5: Hot glue the metal Farm Sweet Farm sign to the center of the wood banner.
 Glue the metal tacks back into place.

 Step 6: Wrap the chicken wire around the top 3rd of the burlap wreath.

 Step 7: Glue the banner to the wreath.

-Step 8: To create your buffalo check and burlap/lace bows:
+And finally, on Step 8: To create your buffalo check and burlap/lace bows: